Senior positions occupied during 2014–15 were as follows:

 Employment of persons for a particular inquiry

-Section 35(2AA) of the IGIS Act requires the Inspector-General to report on the employment under section 32(3) of any person to perform functions and exercise powers for the purposes of a particular inquiry, and any delegation under section 32AA to such a person.
-No such person was employed in the reporting period.
+Section 35(2AA) of the IGIS Act requires me to report on the employment under s.
+32(3) of any person to perform functions and exercise powers for the purposes of a particular inquiry, and any delegation under s.
+32AA to such a person.
+No person was employed under s.
+32(3) in the reporting period.

 Reports by the Auditor-General, Parliamentary Committees, the Commonwealth Ombudsman or an agency capability review

 There were no reports on the operation of the office (other than the report on financial statements) by any of the above bodies.
 It should be noted that the office is not within the jurisdiction of the Commonwealth Ombudsman.

 The office has received an unqualified audit report from the Australian National Audit Office (ANAO) in relation to its financial statements.